jasongrimes/hello-docker/README.md

 ## Basic architecture

+Three
-The app has three simple containerized services in Docker: a web container (Nginx/Node and React), an API container (Node and Express), and a database container (Postgres).
+basic services--web (Nginx/Node and React), API (Node and Express), database (Postgres)--are defined in three Docker container images.
+The application scales horizontally, supporting multiple containers for each image, distributed across geography and infrastructure.

 In development environments, use docker compose to run all the containers on one development host.